MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 It performs an asynchronous operation to request accounts from the wallet provider using the [`eth_requestAccounts`](/wallet/reference/eth_requestaccounts) RPC method.

-Add the following code to `src/hooks/WalletProvider.tsx`:
+Add the following code to `src/hooks/WalletProvider.tsx` to disconnect from a wallet:

 ```tsx title="WalletProvider.tsx"
 const disconnectWallet = useCallback(async () => {